cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

-# Mattermost - Direct Poll Slash Command Specification/Use Case
+# Specification/Use Case

 The following is an overview of the planned functionality of this integration.

+# Getting Help with the Slash Command

+Markdown formatted help for the slash command is available by executing the ``/direct-poll`` command without arguments.

+# Creating and Publishing a Poll

 1. A user creates a poll using the ``direct-poll`` slash command:

    ```
-   /direct-poll Have you completed your monthly HR training yet?|Yes/No/Maybe
+   /direct-poll create|Have you completed your monthly HR training yet?|Yes/No/Maybe
    ```
    or
    ```
    /direct-poll Have you completed your monthly HR training yet?|Yes/No/Maybe|Channel Name
    ```
-   The slash commands takes three arguments separated by the pipe character (``|``): The question, possible answers (separated by the forward slash character (``/``), and optionally the name of the channel to poll users from if you don't wish to poll the entire team.
+   The slash commands takes four arguments separated by the pipe character (``|``): The command to execute (``create``), the question, possible answers (separated by the forward slash character (``/``), and optionally the name of the channel to poll users from if you don't wish to poll the entire team.

 2. The system creates a database record in the ``poll`` table with the following fields: ``question_id, timestamp, team_id, channel_id, token, user_id, user_name, questions, answers, channel_to_poll_id, published, closed``.